Osteosclerosis

-Osteosclerosis is a disorder that is characterized by abnormal hardening of bone and an elevation in bone density.
+Osteosclerosis is a disorder characterized by abnormal hardening of bone and an elevation in bone density.
 It may predominantly affect the medullary portion and/or cortex of bone.
 Plain radiographs are a valuable tool for detecting and classifying osteosclerotic disorders.
 It can manifest in localized or generalized osteosclerosis.
 Localized osteosclerosis can be caused by Legg–Calvé–Perthes disease, sickle-cell disease and osteoarthritis among others.
 Osteosclerosis can be classified in accordance with the causative factor into acquired and hereditary.